superluminar-io/fullstack-serverless-workshop/docs/setup.md

 ## In this lab …

-- Setup development environment in Cloud9
+... we will setup the development environment in Cloud9

 ## Setting up Cloud9